 The Ministerial Code issued by the First Minister, provides guidance to Ministers on how they should act and arrange their affairs in order to uphold these standards.
-It applies to all Ministers, Counsel General and Deputy Ministers.
+In particular, they are expected to observe the 7 Principles of Public Life and the principles of Ministerial Conduct.
+The Code applies to Ministers, the Counsel General and Deputy Ministers.

 The Ministerial Code requires the following information to be published annually: